 - 1. Remove left-hand carriage cover.
 (2 screws) - 2.
 Push the carriage to its full rearward position. - 3.
 Grasp front carriage bearing as shown and hold as tight as possible.
 At the same time pull carriage forward.
 If you can stop the bearing from turning, it requires adjusting. - 4.
 Check rear bearing in the same manner. - 5.
 Adjust as follows: - a.
-Use a 9/16'' wrench on the eccentric screw head and a 1/2'' wrench on the nut to loosen it just enough to permit the eccentric screw to turn. - b.
+Use two 1/2" wrenches to loosen nut just enough to permit the eccentric screw to turn. - b.
 Rotate the eccentric screw a partial turn (left or right) as required to take up looseness. - c.
 Hold the head of eccentric screw in the position established in the preceding step and tighten nut on underside of carriage.
 Correct adjustment exists when you cannot keep the bearings from turning.
 However, excessive bearing pressure will cause difficult operation and rapid wear. - d.
 Install carriage cover.